When the Harami Pattern Fails: Learn the Hikkake Pattern on Quotex

 A Hikkake pattern trade is similar to playing chess.
 You must think strategically and understand the market’s deceptive movements to succeed.

 It is a good idea to wait until the third candle closes before deciding how to move.
 It will allow you to determine whether the pattern is a Hikkake or a Harami.
 For further confirmation, it is always wise to consider other indicators.
-Many tools are available on Quotex, including MACD, RSI, and Bollinger Bands.
+Many tools are available on Quotex to help you with this, including MACD, RSI, and Bollinger Bands.

 Make sure you have a clear strategy for risk management.
 In the case of a bearish Hikkake, set your stop-loss above the high, while in the case of a bullish Hikkake, set your stop-loss below the low.
 Managing your losses this way will allow you to limit your losses if the market doesn’t go your way.